Crypto Wars: Cold War era

-PC era
+Personal computing era

 Encryption export controls became a matter of public concern with the introduction of the personal computer.
 Phil Zimmermann's PGP cryptosystem and its distribution on the Internet in 1991 was the first major 'individual level' challenge to controls on export of cryptography.
 The growth of electronic commerce in the 1990s created additional pressure for reduced restrictions.
 Shortly afterward, Netscape's SSL technology was widely adopted as a method for protecting credit card transactions using public key cryptography.

 SSL-encrypted messages used the RC4 cipher, and used 128-bit keys.
 U.S. government export regulations would not permit crypto systems using 128-bit keys to be exported.
 At this stage Western governments had, in practice, a split personality when it came to encryption; policy was made by the military cryptanalysts, who were solely concerned with preventing their 'enemies' acquiring secrets, but that policy was then communicated to commerce by officials whose job was to support industry.

 The longest key size allowed for export without individual license proceedings was 40 bits, so Netscape developed two versions of its web browser.
 The "U.S. edition" had the full 128-bit strength.
 The "International Edition" had its effective key length reduced to 40 bits by revealing 88 bits of the key in the SSL protocol.
 Acquiring the 'U.S. domestic' version turned out to be sufficient hassle that most computer users, even in the U.S., ended up with the 'International' version, whose weak 40-bit encryption could be broken in a matter of days using a single personal computer.
 A similar situation occurred with Lotus Notes for the same reasons.

-Legal challenges by Peter Junger and other civil libertarians and privacy advocates, the widespread availability of encryption software outside the U.S., and the perception by many companies that adverse publicity about weak encryption was limiting their sales and the growth of e-commerce, led to a series of relaxations in US export controls, culminating in 1996 in President Bill Clinton signing the Executive order 13026 transferring the commercial encryption from the Munition List to the Commerce Control List.
+Legal challenges by Peter Junger and other civil libertarians and privacy advocates, the widespread availability of encryption software outside the U.S., and the perception by many companies that adverse publicity about weak encryption was limiting their sales and the growth of e-commerce, led to a series of relaxations in U.S. export controls, culminating in 1996 in President Bill Clinton signing the Executive order 13026 transferring the commercial encryption from the Munition List to the Commerce Control List.
 Furthermore, the order stated that, "the software shall not be considered or treated as 'technology'" in the sense of Export Administration Regulations.
 This order permitted the United States Department of Commerce to implement rules that greatly simplified the export of proprietary and open source software containing cryptography, which they did in 2000.